vangav/vos_backend/src/com/vangav/backend/backend_client_java/README.md

 > **why?**

-> for every vangav backend service(s), there needs to be a client service that thoroughly tests it before production deployment - those client services sometimes need tens of thousands of lines of boring api code; so we went ahead and developed this client generator, because who wants to write boring code ;-)
+> for every vangav backend's service(s), there needs to be a client service that thoroughly tests it before production deployment - those client services sometimes need tens of thousands of lines of boring api code; so we went ahead and developed this client generator, because who wants to write boring code ;-)

 > this client generator can also be used to generate clients for existing services (e.g.: a facebook graph api, ...)